AnotherDaniel/up-trustable-release/trustable/assertions/TA-A_02_CONTEXT.md

 **Evidence**

-- List of components used in construction of XYZ including
+- List of components used in construction of uProtocol including
     - Indication of whether content is provided as source or binary
 - Record of component assessment:
     - Originating project and version
     - Date of assessments and identity of assessors
-    - Role of component in XYZ
+    - Role of component in uProtocol
     - Sources of bug and risk data for the component
     - Potential misbehaviours and risks identified and assessed
 - List of tools used in construction and verification
 - Record of tool impact assessments:
     - Originating project and version of tool
     - Date of assessments and identity of assessors
-    - Roles of tool in production of XYZ releases
+    - Roles of tool in production of uProtocol releases
     - Potential tool misbehaviours and impacts
     - Detectability and severity of impacts
 - Record of tool qualification reviews